-DUT: NENG Unit 1 and Unit 2 in both primary and backup operational configurations.
+DUT: DAPHNE Unit 1 and Unit 2 in both primary and backup operational configurations.

 The latency is generically defined as “end time” minus “start time”.

-AOSCounterChecker and NENG system log files will be analyzed to identify these times for the latency calculation for each of the four requirements.
+AOSCounterChecker and DAPHNE system log files will be analyzed to identify these times for the latency calculation for each of the four requirements.